Bylaws

 In event of no appointment being made of a committee chair, or of absence, i.e., death, illness, etc., a chairman may be selected by the committee from its own membership.

-100.10.1: The Board of Directors shall be accountable for the internal judicial affairs of the Academy.
+110.01 The Board of Directors shall be accountable for the internal judicial affairs of the Academy.

-100.10.2: The Academy has the inherent right through the Board of Directors to discipline, suspend, or expel an Academy member.
+110.02 The Academy has the inherent right through the Board of Directors to discipline, suspend, or expel an Academy member.

-100.10.3: Anyone may in good faith refer charges against any Academy member believed to have violated the Academy’s Articles, Bylaws, policies, or rules, or for unethical or unprofessional conduct, or for failure to uphold the Academy's principles or for acting in a manner inconsistent with the Academy’s purposes.
+110.03 Anyone may in good faith refer charges against any Academy member believed to have violated the Academy’s Articles, Bylaws, policies, or rules, or for unethical or unprofessional conduct, or for failure to uphold the Academy's principles or for acting in a manner inconsistent with the Academy’s purposes.

-100.10.4: The Academy, after due notice and hearing, may, by a two-thirds (2/3) vote of the sitting Board of Directors, discipline any member for a violation of the Academy’s Articles, Bylaws, policies, or rules, or for unethical or unprofessional conduct, or for failure to uphold the Academy's principles or for acting in a manner inconsistent with Academy’s purposes.
+110.04 The Academy, after due notice and hearing, may, by a two-thirds (2/3) vote of the sitting Board of Directors, discipline any member for a violation of the Academy’s Articles, Bylaws, policies, or rules, or for unethical or unprofessional conduct, or for failure to uphold the Academy's principles or for acting in a manner inconsistent with Academy’s purposes.
 The notice and hearing procedures for such disciplinary actions may be determined by the Board of Directors from time to time.

-100.10.5: If any member has their physician assistant license or certification currently revoked as the result of a final adjudicated disciplinary action for violation of their professional practice statutes or regulations, then their membership in the Academy shall be automatically revoked.
+110.05 If any members has their physician assistant license or certification currently revoked as the result of a final adjudicated disciplinary action for violation of their professional practice statutes or regulations, then their membership in the Academy shall be automatically revoked.
 Any individual who has their physician assistant license or certification currently revoked as the result of a final adjudicated disciplinary action for violation of their professional practice statutes or regulations shall be ineligible to apply for membership in the Academy during the period of that revocation.

-Academy.
+111.01 The Board of Directors shall have the authority to contract with an Executive Director and or an Association Management Company to act as administrative and business manager of the Academy.
 The Board shall negotiate duties and rights appropriate to the relationship selected.
 In no case shall the hired personnel have a vote in the meetings of the Board of Directors.

-100.11.2 The Board of Directors shall review performance of this administrative contract on a regular basis.
+111.02 The Board of Directors shall review performance of this administrative contract on a regular basis.

-100.12.01 MEMBERS' INSPECTION RIGHTS
+112.01 MEMBER INSPECTION RIGHTS

 Academy dues paying members shall have the following inspection rights, for a purpose reasonably related to such person's interest as a member:

-Upon written request of a member, the Secretary of the Academy shall provide or cause to be provided, the IRS 990 tax forms filed, its balance sheet as at the end of the preceding fiscal year; its statement of income for such fiscal year; and, if prepared, its statement of source and application of funds for such fiscal year.
+Upon written request of a member, the Secretary of the Academy shall provide or cause to be provided, the IRS 990 forms filed, its balance sheet as at the end of the preceding fiscal year; its statement of income for such fiscal year; and, if prepared, its statement of source and application of funds for such fiscal year.

 A person who is a member of record, upon at least 10 days' written demand to the Secretary of the Academy, may examine for any proper purpose in person or by agent or attorney, during usual business hours, the Academy’s minutes of meetings and record of members and make extracts there from, at the places where they are kept.

-100.12.03 MEMBER MEETINGS
+112.02 MEMBER MEETINGS

-100.13.01 In the absence of any provisions to the contrary in the Bylaws, all meetings of the Academy shall be governed by the parliamentary rules and usages contained in the current edition of Sturgis: Standard Code of Parliamentary Procedure.
+113.01 In the absence of any provisions to the contrary in the Bylaws, all meetings of the Academy shall be governed by the parliamentary rules and usages contained in the current edition of Sturgis: Standard Code of Parliamentary Procedure.

 The amount of annual dues and assessments and manner of payment shall be determined by the Board of Directors.

-The Bylaws of the Academy may be amended, altered, or repealed by a two-thirds (2/3) vote of either the voting members or the full Board of Directors provided notice of the proposed amendment shall have been given in writing to the members of said Board or to the members of the Academy at least thirty (30) days prior to the respective votes on the proposed amendment.
-These votes shall be cast either in person, by mail or by electronic means.
+The Bylaws of the Academy may be amended or repealed by a two-thirds (2/3) vote of the full Board of Directors provided notice of the proposed amendment shall have been given in writing to the members of said Board at least thirty (30) days prior to the respective votes on the proposed amendment.

 If the Academy must dissolve, after paying or making provisions for the payment of all liabilities of the Academy, the Board of Directors shall dispose of all remaining assets exclusively for purposes similar to the purpose of the Academy and to such organizations that qualify as an exempt organization under Section 501(c)(3) of the Internal Revenue Service Code.

-• Has a business or financial interest in any third party dealing with MAPA.
+Has a business or financial interest in any third party dealing with MAPA.
 This does not include ownership interest of less than 5 percent of outstanding securities of public corporations.

 • Holds office, serves on a board, participates in management, or is employed by any third party dealing with MAPA, other than direct funders to MAPA.